richorama/richorama.github.io/_posts/2015-10-02-enter-the-browser.md

 __Hold on!__ This looks like node.js code.
 We're using the `require` function to load our `http-request` module, which we're loading off the disk. `require` isn't available in the browser, so what's going on?

 We're going to use [browserify](http://browserify.org/), which is a useful command line tool for bundling together multiple source files, to build a single bundle we can deploy to the browser.
-Browserify parses throuhgh out JavaScript code, and finds all the call to `require`, and bundles all of the referenced modules together into a single file.
-The fantastic thing with browserify is that we can tap into the npm registry, and use node.js modules in the browser.
+Browserify parses our JavaScript code and finds all the calls to `require` to figure out which files we're using, it then bundles all of the referenced modules together into a single file.

+Browserify has some fantastic benefits:

+ * We can split our client-side code into small, testable and reusable modules.
+ * We don't have to worry about polluting the global namespace.
+All variables will be encapsulated within their own module.
+ * We can tap into the npm registry, and use node.js modules in the browser.
+ * Browserify figures out what which JavaScript files we're using, so we don't have to maintain list.

+Put another way, browserify brings the benefits of node to the browser.

-Let's install browserify, as well as uglify (which is a JavaScript minifier):
+Let's install browserify, as well as uglify (a JavaScript minifier).
+Both of these are node modules, which you can install like this:

 {% highlight text %}
 > npm install browserify uglify-js -g
 {% endhighlight %}

-> The `-g` option installs the module globally, which registers it as a command line tool
+> The `-g` option installs the module globally, and registers it as a command line tool.

 Now we can create the bundle on the command line: